AdobeDocs/experience-manager-cloud-manager.fr-FR/help/release-notes/current.md

 <!-- There are no significant new features or bug fixes in the May Cloud Manager release. -->

-La prochaine version est prévue le vendredi 4 septembre 2025.
+La prochaine version est prévue le 4 septembre 2025.

 <!-- SAVE FOR FUTURE POSSIBLE USE There are no significant new features or bug fixes in the May Cloud Manager release. -->